Where Should I Start My Training?

 We have starting point classes for Handgun, Rifle, and Shotgun which can be found on our Current Class Offerings page marked Staring Point.

-For the beginning student the best choice is to start at Level 1: Intro to Handguns followed by the Handgun Fundamentals and Familiarization or Concealed Carry 101, depending on the student's training goals.
-Our Intro to Handguns class is a mandatory pre-requisite for these classes and is frequently paired up with them on the same weekend to give the student the opportunity to turn Intro to Handguns into a 2-day class with either an extra day of live fire from the bench or a day of live fire from the holster.
+For newer shooters, or those who have not trained in a while, we recommend starting at Level 1: Intro to Handguns followed by Handgun Fundamentals and Familiarization or Concealed Carry 101 depending on the student's training goals.
+Our Intro to Handguns class is the mandatory pre-requisite for these other Level 1 classes and is frequently paired up with them on the same weekend to give the student the opportunity to turn Intro to Handguns into a 2-day class with either an extra day of live fire from the bench in Handgun Fundamentals or a day of live fire from the holster in CC101.
 Please check the individual class pages for more information and available dates.

 Prerequisites apply for Guest Instructors which can be found on their individual registration pages or on the instructor's websites.

 If you have taken previous training from another school, please contact us if you have a question about where to start.